Perter Saaremets

 Refugee Week 2025

-Join us for Refugee Week 2025 in partnership with the Fine Art Department of Newcastle University.
-We will be exploring the theme Community as a Superpower through live performance and a mixed media exhibition from Ukrainian artists including their newly printed book, alongside diverse artists from around the world. .
+For Refugee Week 2025 Skimstone Arts worked in partnership with the Fine Art Department of Newcastle University.
+We explored the theme Community as a Superpower through live performance and a mixed media exhibition from Ukrainian artists including their newly printed book, alongside diverse artists from around the world.

 16–23 June 2025